 Again, try to keep each accountability to a single concise sentence, so that all rebels can grasp them quickly.

-The holder of a mandate has the authority to do whatever it needs to get its accountabilities done, unless it impacts someone else's domain.
+The holder of a mandate has the authority to do whatever they need to get their accountabilities done, unless it impacts someone else's domain.

 (Still want more?
 Check out this blog post from HolacracyOne for some further guidance on writing accountabilities.)